foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_layouts.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Layout-dependent MLI kernels use the HWC layout for tensors and HWCN layout for weights.
-The Height/Width/Channel layout is also referred as “Interleaved” or “Channel last”.
+The Height/Width/Channel layout is also referred as "Interleaved" or "Channel last".
 The smallest stride between dimension elements in memory is for C (channel or depth) followed by the width and then the height.
 The height is the least frequently changing index.